-- the child and how they feel about their learning - parent and teacher input on the child as a learner - a set of short-term targets that detail specific outcomes to be achieved - the support to be provided, by whom and when - Entry Data / Exit Data - impact of the support - the next steps - assessments that have been carried out by the SENDCo - external agency support, observations and recommendations
+- the child and how they feel about their learning - parent and teacher input on the child as a learner - A rolling record of the targets set through the ILPs termly, as well as a review and next steps - assessments that have been carried out by the SENDCo - external agency support, observations and recommendations

-Do: Class teachers, with the support of the SENDCo, will be responsible for overseeing the implementation of the Personalised Learning Plan.
+Do: Class teachers, with the support of the SENDCo, will be responsible for overseeing the implementation of the Individual and Personalised Learning Plan.
 Interventions may be delivered via targeted support in the classroom or through work out of class.
 There will be regular liaison and feedback with the staff working with the child, so that any required refinements of the support can be managed promptly.

-Review: Targets set within the Personalised Learning Plan will be set termly, after which the impact of the additional provision and intervention will be reviewed.
+Review: Targets set within the Individual Learning Plan will be set termly, after which the impact of the additional provision and intervention will be reviewed.
 If targets have been met, new targets will be set.
 If targets have not been achieved, an alternative approach will be discussed.
+The targets will be transferred onto the Personalised Learning Plans in order to provide an ongoing, rolling record of the child's learning journey throughout their time at Rusper.

-Personalised support plans will be shared at least termly with parents/carers, who will be asked to contribute to this review.
+Individual Learning plans will be shared at least termly with parents/carers, who will be asked to contribute to this review.